ssavitzky/hyperviewer/src/README.md

 angle (2A, because this is only one side).
 That would make p = 1/sin(A) = sec(A), and q = cot(A).
 Then Q/q = Q tan(A).

 Now, let's consider the multidimensional case.
+There are a couple of
+possibilities:

-The line pq connects the point with the camera; the triangle in question is in the plane defined by the camera, the point, and the origin.
+* The line pq connects the point with the camera; the triangle in question is in the plane defined by the camera, the point, and the origin.
+That gets tricky because so far we haven't assigned the camera a location.
+Putting it along the [0,0,-1,...] line probably makes the most sense.
+* We can project into 3 dimensions first, possibly using a different viewing angle.
+This generalize to n dimensions, and probably makes the most sense.